-The Center for Educational Opportunity (CeO) fosters the success of undergraduate first-generation, income-eligible, and/or students with disabilities.
-CeO’s goal is to support students’ engagement, achievement, and graduation.
+The Center for Educational Opportunity (CeO) fosters the success of undergraduate first-generation, income-eligible, and/or students with disabilities by supporting their engagement and progress towards graduation.
 Our holistic approach to empowering this diverse community of learners is grounded in the believe that all students should have the opportunity to reach their full academic, career, and personal potential.

-CeO is a model for serving TRIO eligible students by collaborating to foster a campus community supportive of student success and academic achievement.
-We inspire students to become resilient, resourceful, lifelong learners equipped to engage as global citizens and leaders.
+CeO is a model for serving eligible students by collaborating to foster a campus community supportive of student success and academic achievement while inspiring students to become resilient, resourceful, lifelong learners equipped to engage as global citizens and leaders.

-More information about eligibility can be found on our Prospective Students page.
+More information about eligibility can be found here.

 CeO's History at UW-Madison